Riemannian Langevin Algorithm for Solving Semidefinite Programs: Riemannian Langevin Algorithm under LSI

 \end{lemma}

 The full proof can be found in \cref{subsec:de_bruijn_proof}.
-Here we remark the first part of this identity is exactly the classical de Bruijn's identity $\de_t H_\nu( \rho_t ) = - I_\nu(\rho_t)$ for the Langevin diffusion $\{Z_t\}_{t \geq 0}$ \citep[Proposition 5.2.2]{bakry2013analysis}, therefore we interpret the extra terms as discretization erros.
-Additionally, the second term involving the inner product correspond to the error arising from discretizing Langevin diffusion in Euclidean space \citep[Equation 31]{vempala2019rapid}, hence we call it the \emph{Euclidean discretization error}.
-Finally, the last term is a new source of error arising from the manifold structure.
+Here we observe first component is exactly the classical de Bruijn's identity $\de_t H_\nu( \rho_t ) = - I_\nu(\rho_t)$ for the Langevin diffusion $\{Z_t\}_{t \geq 0}$ \citep[Proposition 5.2.2]{bakry2013analysis}.
+Since $\LSI(\alpha)$ implies $\de_t H_\nu( \rho_t ) = - I_\nu(\rho_t) \leq - 2 \alpha H_\nu(\rho_t)$, we can almost use a Gr\"{o}nwall type inequality to establish an exponential decay result similar to \cref{eq:kl_exp_conv}.
+To complete the argument, we seek a bound on the extra terms, which can be interpretted as discretization errors.
+We note the second term involving the inner product correspond to the error arising from discretizing Langevin diffusion in Euclidean space \citep[Equation (31)]{vempala2019rapid}, hence we call it the \emph{Euclidean discretization error}.
+Additionally, the last term is a new source of error arising from the manifold structure.

-Furthermore, we emphasize the divergence term in the Riemannian discretization has the form $\div_x P_{y,x} v$ for some $v \in T_y M$, and this term diverges as $x$ moves towards the cut locus, i.e. where the geodesic is no longer unique.
+We emphasize the divergence term in the Riemannian discretization error has the form $\div_x P_{y,x} v$ for some $v \in T_y M$, and this term diverges as $x$ moves towards the cut locus of $y$, i.e. where the geodesic is no longer unique.
 Therefore a careful analysis of the distribution of the Brownian motion is required to provide a tight bound on this error term.

-We are now ready to state our main convergence result for the Langevin algorithm.
+We are now ready to state our convergence result for sampling with the Langevin algorithm.